lqb2/blog/_posts/2019-05-14-queer-full-moon-circles.md

 ## overview

-* montly space for queer men or queer male-bodied folx who are in the journey of unpacking toxic masculinity & seeking ways to connect with their emotional & spiritual selves.
+* monthly space for queer men or queer male-bodied folx who are in the journey of unpacking toxic masculinity & seeking ways to connect with their emotional & spiritual selves.
 * location: [old oak dojo](https://oldoakdojo.com)
 * rsvp: please email lawrence.barriner.ii@gmail.com if you'd like to come!